Mirs96/twitter-clone/README.md

 # Frontend (Angular)

 This project is the frontend for a Twitter-like application, built with Angular.
-It interacts with a backend API (presumably the one described in the previous README) to provide a user interface for tweeting, replying, liking, following, and managing user profiles.
+It interacts with a backend API (described above) to provide a user interface for tweeting, replying, liking, following, and managing user profiles.

 ## Features